cltl/pepper/README.md

  - Knowledge Representation of Learned Facts through RDF Graph
  - Realtime visualisation in web browser (WIP)

+## Get started
 Check out our [WIKI](https://github.com/cltl/pepper/wiki) for information on [how it works](https://github.com/cltl/pepper/wiki/How-it-works) and [how to Install the package](https://github.com/cltl/pepper/wiki/Installation).

+Check out our [API Reference](https://cltl.github.io/pepper/) for detailed information on the framework.